 On October 17, 2013, the Company acquired Virident, a provider of server-side flash storage solutions for virtualization, database, cloud computing and webscale applications.
 As a result of the acquisition, Virident was fully integrated into the Company's HGST subsidiary and became a wholly owned indirect subsidiary of the Company.
-The purchase price of the acquisition was approximately \$613 million, consisting of \$598 million which was funded with available cash and \$15 million related to the fair value of stock options assumed.
+The purchase price of the acquisition was approximately \$613 million, consisting of \$598 million which was funded with available cash, and \$15 million related to the fair value of stock options assumed.
 The acquisition is expected to further HGST's strategy to address the rapidly changing needs of enterprise customers by delivering intelligent storage solutions that maximize application performance by leveraging the tightly coupled server, storage and network resources of today's converged datacenter infrastructures.

 The Company identified and recorded the assets acquired and liabilities assumed at their estimated fair values at the date of acquisition, and allocated the remaining value of \$505 million to goodwill.
-The values assigned to the acquired assets and liabilities are based on preliminary estimates of fair value available as of the date of this Quarterly Report on Form 10-Q, and may be adjusted during the measurement period of up to 12 months from the date of the acquisition as further information becomes available with any changes in the fair values potentially resulting in material adjustments to goodwill.
+The values assigned to the acquired assets and liabilities are based on preliminary estimates of fair value available as of the date of this Quarterly Report on Form 10-Q, and may be adjusted as further information becomes available during the measurement period of up to 12 months from the date of the acquisition.
+The primary area of the preliminary purchase price allocation that is not yet finalized due to information that may become available subsequently is income taxes, and any changes in fair values could potentially result in material adjustments to goodwill.
 The individual tangible and intangible assets acquired as well as the liabilities assumed in the acquisition were immaterial to the Company's condensed consolidated financial statements.
-In addition, pro forma financial information has not been presented as the acquisition did not have a material impact on the Company's condensed consolidated financial statements for the three months ended December 27, 2013.
+In addition, pro forma financial information has not been presented as the acquisition did not have a material impact on the Company's condensed consolidated financial statements for the nine months ended March 28, 2014.